xwjcool123/BlockTunerMod/README.md

 Right click note blocks with blaze rods to play with right clicks without tuning.

+*Note:

-*Note: if you are using BlockTuner 1.0.0 (Minecraft 1.18.2) or lower, you don't need to hold `Ctrl` to open up the tuning UI.
+if you are using BlockTuner 1.0.0 (Minecraft 1.18.2) or lower, you don't need to hold `Ctrl` to open up the tuning UI.
 Instead, use `/blocktuner` to toggle this.

+if you have Tweakeroo installed and have no access to the `Ctrl` key, please go to Tweakaroo configs, find `flexibleBlockPlacementOffset` under `Hot Keys` and set it to something else. e.g. `Right Alt`.
+Sorry for the inconvenience.

 ### Tuning UI